 We have entered into employment agreements with each of our Named Executive Officers.
 The employment agreements set forth the terms of the Named Executive Officers' compensation, including their base salary, and annual performance bonus opportunity.
-In addition, the employment agreements provide that, subject to eligibility requirements under the plan documents governing such programs and our policies, the Named Executive Officers are entitled, on the same basis as our other employees, to participate in and receive benefits under, any medical, vision and dental insurance policy maintained by us and we will pay, consistent with our then-current employee benefit policy, a portion of the cost of the premiums for any such insurance policy in which the Named Executive Officer elects to participate.
-Each Named Executive Officer will also be eligible to receive paid vacation time, sick time, and Company holidays consistent with our policies as then in effect from time to time and equity awards at such times and on such terms and conditions as the Board of Directors may determine.
-Each Named Executive Officer's employment is at will.
+In addition, the employment agreements provide that, subject to eligibility requirements under the plan documents governing such programs and our policies, the Named Executive Officers are (or were, in the case of Dr. Quiroz and Mr. Amorrortu) entitled, on the same basis as our other employees, to participate in and receive benefits under, any medical, vision and dental insurance policy maintained by us and we will pay, consistent with our then-current employee benefit policy, a portion of the cost of the premiums for any such insurance policy in which the Named Executive Officer elects to participate.
+Each Named Executive Officer will also be eligible (or was eligible, in the case of Dr. Quiroz and Mr. Amorrortu) to receive paid vacation time, sick time, and Company holidays consistent with our policies as then in effect from time to time and equity awards at such times and on such terms and conditions as the Board of Directors may determine.
+Each Named Executive Officer's employment is (or was, in the case of Dr. Quiroz and Mr. Amorrortu) at will.